AlexHockey/transaction-processor/README.md

 cargo test
 ```

+# Key Assumptions
+* A client's available balance cannot go negative.
+Instead the transaction that would cause this should be ignored.
+* Only deposits can be disputed (It is unclear from the problem statement if withdrawals can also be disputed.
+  Realistically it seems like they could be.
+But the description for dispute handling suggests it only covers deposits).

 # Design
+The program maintains two "databases" (implemented as hashmaps), which store client accounts, and transactions that
+may be disputed.
+The code iterates over the transaction log one record at a time.
+For each record it processes the transaction, by finding and updating the relevant account, and if necessary, storing the teransaction for future dispute.

+This design uses system resources efficiently.
+It extends to receiving transactions over a different protocol (e.g
+a stream).
+It can scale by making the databases external components, and running multiple transaction processors in parallel.

 ## Modules
 The code is split across 3 modules:
 * `transaction.rs` contains the code for parsing a transaction log, and structs/enums for handing different transaction types.